MeghanW23/intravolume_motion_pipeline/README.md

 This project directly addresses the motion confound using this novel slice-by-slice motion correction pipeline.
 Standard correction methods treat each MRI volume as if it were captured in a single instant, but participants can move within a volume acquisition, and in ADHD, they frequently do.
 Our algorithm corrects motion at the level of individual slice groups rather than whole volumes, capturing within-volume jitter that standard methods miss.
 By comparing findings with and without this superior correction, we can separate true treatment effects from motion artifacts and begin to identify accurate neuroanatomical targets for ADHD intervention.

+This project was developed in collaboration with the [Computational Radiology Lab](http://crl.med.harvard.edu/).

 ### How to run the pipeline

 1. Create a config file for your data by making a copy of [run_pipeline/config_files/TEMPLATE_CONFIG.env](https://github.com/MeghanW23/intravolume_motion_pipeline/blob/master/run_pipeline/config_files/TEMPLATE_CONFIG.env).
 These config files are used to point to the input data and pipeline configurations.
 For additional information on how to use a config file, there are notes in the TEMPLATE_CONFIG.env file.